PDConSec/vsc-print/README.md

 ## Platform independent printing

 Print-jobs are rendered as styled HTML and served from an embedded webserver.
 When you print, your local web browser is launched to load and print.
 So if you have a local browser that can print, and VS Code can launch it, you're in business.
 Known user platforms include Windows, Linux and OSX.

+### Troubleshooting on first launch

+If you try to print and nothing happens, restart VS Code.
+If it still doesn't work, your system has a configuration or permission problem that won't let the browser launch.
+The default Firefox browser on Ubuntu gives trouble out of the box.
+Install Chromium and use that.
+If you don't want Chromium for your daily browser then install Chromium but leave Firefox as your default browser.
+Read the manual for details of how to use a specific browser for printing.

 ## Classic user experience